 Sewing level: advanced

 The pattern has been titled "Vogue ADVANCED".
 We agree with this.
-Claire Schaeffer provides great detailed instructions, but you must have sewing experience to understand them.
+Claire Shaeffer provides great detailed instructions, but you must have sewing experience to understand them.
 Also 'bouned buttonholes' are really only possible to make if you have a lot of experience.
 As a seamstress with a fair amount of sewing experience you can figure it out on your own, but make sure you can ask for help if you get stuck in the project or do not fully understand the instructions.

 Sewing-by-hand or 'Hand-sewing'

 As mentioned, a lot is work for this project is sewing by hand.
 You gotta love this.
 You can find the stitches you need in most books and on the Internet.
-Claire Schaeffer also explains it nicely, but first learn more about it.
+Claire Shaeffer also explains it nicely, but first learn more about it.
 Sewing by hand is more than just basting, the stitches have to be really strong and above all demonstrable.

 The sleeves consist of two parts and we think the sleeves are quite narrow at the top.
 Make the pattern out of muslin first, to make sure it fits properly.
 Sleeves that are too narrow is really a pity.
 As a result, you cannot move comfortable in the jacket and there is even a chance that you will tear out, especially if you use delicate fabrics such as tweed and Bouclé.

-Claire Schaeffer's extra 'couture instructions' are very nice.
+Claire Shaeffer's extra 'couture instructions' are very nice.
 This allows you to really learn to sew with couture techniques that you will enjoy later on.
 The instructions are "the secrets of the master".
 This way you can make a real couture jacket from an affordable pattern and fabric of your choice.

 We made the jacket from light green summer bouclé.
 The Bouclé fabric was light and not too loose.
 This Bouclé offers the possibility to easily make the fringes.